-Fresh-Start Policy
+Fresh-Start Procedure

-A student who has not attended Eastern Gateway Community College or any other accredited higher education institution for a period of six years or more may request the college to invoke the "fresh-start" policy.
-The fresh-start policy is designed for students with poor academic records during previous attendance who desire an opportunity to begin anew.
-The policy requires college approval and should be discussed with an advisor and/or appropriate dean.
+A student who has not attended Eastern Gateway Community College or any other accredited higher education institution for a period of six years or more may request the college to invoke the "fresh-start" procedure.
+The fresh-start procedure is designed for students with poor academic records during previous attendance who desire an opportunity to begin anew.
+The procedure requires college approval and should be discussed with an advisor and/or appropriate dean.

-The fresh-start policy is an all-or-nothing policy in which the college is agreeing to disregard ALL of the student's previous credits -- a true "fresh start".
+The fresh-start procedure is an all-ornothing procedure in which the college is agreeing to disregard ALL of the student's previous credits -- a true "fresh start".
 If a student wishes for any previous grades to remain applicable, they should not apply for a "fresh start".
 Applications for "fresh start" can be obtained from the student records office.